Management of obesity: Weight loss programs

 Weight loss programs involve lifestyle changes including diet modifications, physical activity and behavior therapy.
 This may involve eating smaller meals, cutting down on certain types of food and making a conscious effort to exercise more.
 These programs also enable people to connect with a group of others who are attempting to lose weight, in the hopes that participants will form mutually motivating and encouraging relationships.
-Since 2013, the United States guidelines recommend treating obesity as a disease and actively treat obese people for weight loss.
+It is recommended that to have a weight loss benefit weight loss programs should be intensive; with at least 12 sessions over six months.
+It is also recommended that all adults who are overweight or obese should be offered these programs.
+These programs may be taught in group settings, individually or via Telehealth.
+Medications for obesity may be combined with weight loss programs.
+Weight loss programs cause a 1-9% weight loss at 12–24 months with other estimates of higher intensity programs showing a weight loss of 5-10% at 6–12 months.

 A number of popular programs exist including Weight Watchers, Overeaters Anonymous and Jenny Craig.
 These appear to provide modest weight loss (2.9 kg) over dieting on one's own (0.2 kg) over a two-year period, similarly to non-commercial diets.
 As of 2005, there was insufficient scientific evidence to determine whether Internet-based programs produce effective weight loss.

 The Chinese government has introduced a number of "fat farms" where obese children go for reinforced exercise and has passed a law which requires students to exercise or play sports for an hour a day at school (see Obesity in China).